-How to set up a hammock on palm trees
+How to set up a hammock with palm trees

 Some people think that they can’t use a hammock on the beach where they’re headed because the beach is home to only palm trees.
 However, this is far from the truth, and it’s not difficult to set up a hammock on a palm tree.
 The main difference is that instead of relying on ropes to fasten your hammock, you’ll use eyebolts or small screws.